The NMCIC Team

 Chief Executive Officer

-Beth Beloff is founder and CEO of the New Mexico Climate Investment Center.
-Beth has been actively engaged in the sustainability field for more than 30 years.
-She has founded and directed a number of important organizations dedicated to implementing sustainable development.
-This includes having served as Founder and President of the non-profit think tank, BRIDGES to Sustainability Founder and Director of the Institute for Corporate Environmental Management (ICEM) in the business school at the University of Houston, and Project Lead for the Global Commons project of the National Academy of Sciences and Houston Advanced Research Center.
+Beth Beloff is Founder and CEO of the New Mexico Climate Investment Center (NMCIC) and has more than 30 years of experience advancing sustainability and climate solutions.
+She has founded and led several influential organizations, including BRIDGES to Sustainability, the Institute for Corporate Environmental Management at the University of Houston, and served as Project Lead for the Global Commons Project of the National Academy of Sciences and the Houston Advanced Research Center.

 Michael Athens